danieljsummers/Nancy.Session.Persistable/README.md

 to release mode, and these logs will be gone.
 Also, while the API is currently thought stable, it may change up until a 1.0 release._

-_NOTE 2: Planned future implementations include MongoDB, Redis, Entity Framework, and ADO.NET._
+_NOTE 2: Planned future implementations include Redis, Entity Framework, and ADO.NET._

 ## Enable It